');

 About Cullman, AL

-Cullman is a mid-sized city in Alabama with a population of 18,894 residents.
-The median household income is $63,704 per year, which is near the national average.
-The median age in Cullman is 41.1 years.
+Cullman is a mid-sized city located in Alabama with a population of 18,894 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $63,704 per year, which is 15% below the national median of $75,149.
+The median age of 41.1 years is close to the US median age of 38.9 years.

 How Cullman Ranks in Alabama